bsmith89/longev-mgen/doc/submission.md

 that respond positively to ACA treatment from those that do not.
 This analysis suggests that
-utilization of starch and related polysaccharides enables increased population size in mice treated with ACA---an alpha-amylase inhibitor.
+utilization of starch and related polysaccharides enables increased population size in mice treated with ACA---an &alpha;-amylase inhibitor.
 In
 addition, two distinct genomic variants of one species were identified that differ in functional gene content, potentially explaining